 Sport Bumper Review

 Aesthetics are better than average.
-Sports have a clean and refined look with no surface imperfections to speak of.
+Sports have a clean and refined look with zero surface imperfections to speak of.
 Very reminiscent of the newer HG 2.0 and Vulcan Strength virgin plates.
 The raised lettering looks nice as well

 Plate odor right out of the box was no where near as bad as I’ve experienced with cheaper plates, but that typical rubber smell is still present.
 It dissipated rather quickly though, and that was much appreciated.